CellularSyntax/cellularsyntax.github.io/_posts/2021-08-12-modeling-the-human-sinoatrial-node.md

   <li><strong>OpenCOR Software</strong>: This tool allows us to export the CellML model as Python, bridging the gap between biological understanding and computational implementation.
 Download OpenCOR at <a href="https://opencor.ws/" target="_blank" rel="noopener noreferrer">this link</a>.</li>
   <li><strong>CellML Model of Fabbri et al.</strong>: The specific blueprint we'll be exploring, this model is key to our journey.
 You can find it readily available at <a href="https://models.cellml.org/e/568/HumanSAN_Fabbri_Fantini_Wilders_Severi_2017.cellml/view" target="_blank" rel="noopener noreferrer">this location</a>.</li>
 </ol>
-<p>Once you've gathered these components, you'll be well-prepared to follow along as we explore the computational intricacies of the human sinoatrial node model.
-Let's begin this exciting adventure!</p>
+<p>Once you've gathered these components, you'll be well-prepared to follow along as we explore the computational intricacies of the human sinoatrial node model.</p>

 #### Some Python Code